The3ven/mymusic/README.md

 ---

 ## 🔨 Todo
-- Add last play song on startup ( with thumbnail and soname of the song)
+- Add last play song on startup ( with thumbnail and name of the song)
 - Add total count and the current song index